IHE/ITI.PCF/input/pagecontent/volume-1.md

 This transaction is used to Create, Read, Update, Delete, and Search on Consent resources.

-For more details see the detailed [Access Consent](ITI-108.html)
+For more details see the detailed [Access Consent](ITI-108.html).

 #### 1:53.1.2.2 implied enforcement

 The **Consent Enforcement Point** is invoked by the **IUA Resource Server** when there is consent rules to be enforced.
-There is no externally defined transaction, however the **Consent Enforcement Point** indirectly gets the consent rules to be enforced from the **IUA Resource Server** implicitly learning the details of the token.
+There is no externally defined transaction but the **Consent Enforcement Point** indirectly gets the consent rules to be enforced from the **IUA Resource Server**, thereby implicitly learning the details of the token.
 How this is done, and how the enforcement is achieved is a Systems Design concern outside the scope of an Interoperability specification such as PCF.

 <a name="actor-options"> </a>